dogsGhost/angular-firebase-auth-template/README.md

 # Angular Project Boilerplate with Firebase Email Auth

 Base for starting an Angular project that uses email/password for user authentication.
+NOTE: email verification is not included here.

 If Angular CLI is not already installed, install it: